Modern email marketing and communication depend on email authentication in great part.

 4. Use online DNS lookup tools

-To find DKIM selectors using online DNS lookup tools, start by visiting a reputable DNS lookup website such as MXToolbox or Google Admin Toolbox.
+To find DKIM selectors using online DNS lookup tools, visit a reputable DNS lookup website such as MXToolbox or Google Admin Toolbox.
 Once on the site, enter the selector and domain in the specific format: [selector]._domainkey.[domain].

 5. Check your email service provider's settings